 Final examinations are probably the single most important learning activity in a semester.
 A final exam presents an opportunity to consolidate a semester’s worth of activities into a cohesive summation of demonstrated student performance related to content, skills, or values.
 Yet the system used is often rigid, inequitable, and inefficient.

-Most of the time, a fixed final exam schedule locks students into a system where the difficult exams fall on the same day—even back to back, with nothing the next day.
+Most of the time, a fixed final exam schedule locks students into a system where the hardest exams fall on the same day—even back to back, with nothing the next day.
 After exams are over, students enjoy returning to their homes; but if they have an exam that falls during the last possible time, they have to stay for that one exam.
 All in all, the final exam system does not work for students.
 Instead, students conform to a schedule and “take their lumps” regarding timing and study.

-“We knew there had to be a better way to accomplish this important assessment activity,” said Vice President for Academic Affairs Dr. John Brock.
+“We knew there had to be a better way to accomplish this important assessment activity,” said former Vice President for Academic Affairs Dr. John Brock.
 “At first,” he continued, “I shared my thoughts with the faculty about having an ‘open concept’ schedule.
-Ideally, finals exams could be taken during allotted days, and students could choose when they would study and take each exam.
+Ideally, final exams could be taken during allotted days, and students could choose when they would study and take each exam.
 The spacing and timing would be up to the students, and when finished, they could leave.”

 Sounds simple, right?